Your Credit Score

 While there’s a balance on your credit card account, we’ll issue a statement to you every month.
 The only time you won’t receive a statement, is if your balance is zero and there’s been no new activity.

 Credit card statements are delivered by post or online, depending on how your account is set up and any preferences you’ve told us about.
-If you need communications in another format, like large print, Braille or audio CD, please get in touch.
+If you need communications in another format, like large print, Braille or audio CD, please call us.

 To view statements online, you need to be registered for Online Banking.
 You’ll receive a reminder by email as soon as a new statement is available to view.